OpenV2K/OpenV2K/README.md

 Please place any outrage you feel [where it's most appropriate](https://michaelebybarr.substack.com/p/our-perverse-legal-system).
 Do you mind that I'm doing praxis over here?
 This project's ultimate end goal, is both safe, with microwave absorbing foam acting as a [transducer](https://en.wikipedia.org/wiki/Transducer), instead of a human cranium (so observers can still hear the output, *without* the brain damage potential); and legal, when transmitting on HAM bands, with valid license.
 I have not become death, destroyer of worlds, for disinfecting with sunlight, what came before I was born.
 I'm not the assholes who have developed similar capabilities in secret, for the last 30-50 years; who then deployed classified R&D, on unsuspecting civilians, [like me](https://rrab.substack.com/p/why-the-openv2k-project-exists).
+**How is this RF hacking?** This is a [vulnerability](https://en.wikipedia.org/wiki/Vulnerability_\(computer_security\)) disclosure that applies to all of humanity, and there is no firmware patch.
+Do you care yet?

 ![DiagramSplash](https://github.com/OpenV2K/Sandbox/blob/main/_diagram_openV2K_github.png?raw=true)